ajayguna-96/Finding-Similarity-between-Vector-Models-of-images-using-Similarity-Scores/README.md

 The "Code" folder contains the entire project
 The "devset" folder contains the text descriptor and the visual descriptor features.
 The "Outputs" folder contains document outputs for each individual task.
-The "Report" describes in detail what has been done in the project.

 Description of items in devset Folder:
 	1. devset/desctxt- Has Textual Descriptors (TF, DF, TF-IDF) for grouped for Image, Location and Users.